7i7o/blockchain-developer-bootcamp-final-project/README.md

 “For the purposes of clause (9) a prescription shall

-(a) be in writing and be signed by the person giving it with his usual signature and be dated by him;
+- (a) be in writing and be signed by the person giving it with his usual signature and be dated by him;
-(b) specify the name and address of the person for whose treatment it is given, or the name and address of the owner of the animal if the drug is meant for veterinary use;]
+- (b) specify the name and address of the person for whose treatment it is given, or the name and address of the owner of the animal if the drug is meant for veterinary use;]
-(c) indicate the total amount of the medicine to be supplied and the dose to be taken.”
+- (c) indicate the total amount of the medicine to be supplied and the dose to be taken.”

+---

+Mandatory data in the Token

-(a) Signed (digitally) by the (registered) doctor's wallet, date of issuance, minted by doctor L Address issuer
+(a) Signed (digitally) by the (registered) doctor's wallet, date of issuance, minted by doctor
+- Address *issuer*
-  L Date date
+- Date *date*

-(b) Name and Address (wallet?) of patient (or owner of animal), transferred from doctor to patient L Address patient (or owner of animal)
+(b) Name and Address (wallet?) of patient (or owner of animal), transferred from doctor to patient
+- Address *patient (or owner of animal)*
-  L String name
+- String *name*

 (c) Total amount of medicine and dose
-  L Uint256 amount
+- Uint256 *amount*
-  L String unit
+- String *unit*
-  L String medicine
+- String *medicine*
-  L Uint256 doseAmount
+- Uint256 *doseAmount*
-  L String doseUnit
+- String *doseUnit*
-  L Uint256 frequency (seconds)
+- Uint256 *frequency (in seconds?)*

 ---

-  (Extra) Prescription details could be encrypted using public keys (doctor, patient, health insurance) to ensure medical secrecy, allowing *only* each party involved to view its content (posibly)
+  *(Extra)* Prescription details could be encrypted using public keys (doctor, patient, health insurance) to ensure medical secrecy, allowing *only* each party involved to view its content.